Welcome

 History

 This project is dedicated to the rich history of Post 59 and its Commander's over the past 106 years.
-This endeavor began in March 2025 and has grown significantly as I uncovered historical binders created by Leonard "Lennie" Swingen, Lynn (Swingen) Robertson, and Steve Grady.
-With help from Al Vick, the current Post 59 historian, Jim Oler, Michael Currie, Steve Grady and various archives, I've been piecing together stories and artifacts.
-I invite you to explore this ongoing project, and if you have any or stories related to Post 59, please feel free to reach out to me at stenjemdean@gmail.com.
+This endeavor began in March 2025 and has grown significantly as we uncovered historical binders created by Leonard "Lennie" Swingen, Lynn (Swingen) Robertson, and Steve Grady.
+With help from Al Vick, the current Post 59 historian, Jim Oler, Michael Currie, and various archives, I've been piecing together stories and artifacts.
+I invite you to explore this ongoing project, and if you have any comments and/or stories related to Post 59, please feel free to reach out to me at stenjemdean@gmail.com.

 Thank for visiting!